Aurora Cannabis Stock (TSX: ACB) (NYSE: ACB) - Investor Dashboard

 Cannabis Innovation Centre– Comox, British Columbia

 Anandia Laboratories, acquired by Aurora Cannabis, is developing the Cannabis Innovation Centre, located just minutes from a major airport.
-The project includes a 22,500-square-foot greenhouse facility and 10,000-square-foot laboratory.
+The project includes a 21,000-square-foot indoor facility and 10,500-square-foot laboratory.
 This location will house one of the company’s main breeding and genetics program sites.
 The Cannabis Innovation Centre has the ability to expand to more than 100,000 square feet.

 Aurora Portugal– Portugal